Surrey Art Gallery is the most famous art gallery in Surrey. It is a contemporary art gallery situated in Bear Creek Park, Surrey.

 1. History

-The Surrey Arts Centre, which also has a theatre and studio facilities, established the gallery in 1975.
+The Surrey Arts Centre, which has a theatre and studio facilities, established the gallery in 1975.
 The gallery’s debut show, which exhibited works by regional artists, took place in 1976.

 Many individual and collective exhibitions of work by regional, worldwide, and well-known artists have taken place at the gallery.